How to Write Mock Trial Opening and Closing Statements

 1. A factual and sequential overview of the major facts in the case important to the presenting attorney’s side.
 The amount of storytelling involved will vary depending on many factors, including whether the argument is for the prosecution or the defense team.

 Because the prosecution team presents their opening statement first, and because they have the burden of proof (the requirement to prove the defendant guilty), their opening will include much more storytelling.
-Often, a prosecution opening statement can be structured entirely around the the storyline of the case.
+Often, a prosecution opening statement can be structured entirely around the storyline of the case.
 Such an intensive retelling is not necessary for the defense, as they must simply cast a reasonable doubt on the allegations made.
 Thus, a defense opening will often include a story of much more limited scope and one targeted specifically towards the prosecutorial weaknesses of the case.

 2. A description of what the prosecution or defense intends to prove or show.
 For the prosecution, this should be a statement of the charges, and the corresponding list of actions the defendant must have taken to be found guilty.
 This statement should be accompanied by a short description of what exactly the defendant did.
 For the defense, a focus should be placed on the weakest legal elements that the prosecution must prove.
 Mock trial cases will never favor one side over the other, so there will always be the opportunity to poke holes in the argument of the other side.

 For example, if the prosecution must prove “malice aforethought” by the defendant, but the defense will call a character witness to testify to the defendant’s good nature, this should be brought up in the opening statement.
 One thing the defense should take care to avoid is appearing to argue their case with the opening statement.
 The opening statement is not the place to draw legal conclusions, as no evidence has been presented yet.
-The opening statement is the place to present a side’s theory of the case and any important facts that will come to light during trial.
+The opening statement is the place to present a side’s theory of the case and any important facts that will come to light during the trial.

 3. A short explanation of the evidence that will be presented.
 For the prosecution, this can include actual physical evidence, such as a diagram or letter.
 These should be referenced and used during opening statements by the prosecution.
 Additionally, both the prosecution and defense should be sure to emphasize particularly important facts to their side during the opening.
-If the defense plans to have a witness testify who will provide an alibi for the defendant, this should be brought up in opening.
+If the defense plans to have a witness testify who will provide an alibi for the defendant, this should be brought up in the opening.

-4. A short description of what each of the witness will testify.
-This provides a roadmap for the judge and scoring attorneys, and helps them know what to expect from each witness.
+4. A short description of what each of the witnesses will testify.
+This provides a roadmap for the judge and scoring attorneys and helps them know what to expect from each witness.
 It often helps to present a side’s witnesses in the order that they will appear.
 This allows for a streamlined introduction to the facts, as well as the structure of the case, and minimizes confusion created by varying orders.

 To summarize, the four elements of a successful opening argument are an overview of the major facts of the case, a description of what the prosecution/defense intends to argue, a description of the evidence to be presented, and a description of each witness’ testimony.
-By including these four elements into an opening argument, an attorney will be sure to cover all the bases necessary for a solid case foundation, and will fill in any gaps of knowledge the judge may have, allowing them to focus entirely on the direct examination of witnesses that follows.
+By including these four elements into an opening argument, an attorney will be sure to cover all the bases necessary for a solid case foundation and will fill in any gaps of knowledge the judge may have, allowing them to focus entirely on the direct examination of witnesses that follows.

 Mistakes to Avoid in an Opening Argument